-QR Code corresponds to a group of 2D square types that benefits from high data density and allows encoding streams of bytes and textual data composed of Unicode symbols.
-Aspose.BarCode for Python via .NET supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding modes.
+QR Code corresponds to a group of 2D square types that benefits from high data density and allows encoding streams of bytes and textual data composed of using Unicode symbols.
+Aspose.BarCode for Node.js via Java supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding mode.

-The main advantages of the QR Code symbology can be outlined as follows:
+Main advantages of QR Code can be outlined as follows:

-- the capability to perform scanning and reading even for severely distorted barcode images
+- Scanning and reading even for severely damaged barcode images

-- the possibility to encode Unicode characters through ECI (not supported in Micro QR Code)
+- Encoding Unicode characters using ECI (not applicable to Micro QR Code)

-- several error correction modes; the maximal error correction level H allows restoring up to 30% of encoded information
+- Error correction mechanism; the maximal error correction level H allows restoring up to 30% of encoded information

-It should be noted that considerable damage to target patterns in QR Code images may result in the deterioration of barcode scanning and reading efficiency.
+Large damage of target patterns in QR Code images can results in deteriorating barcode scanning and reading efficiency.

-Aspose.BarCode for Python via .NET allows generating QR Code or Micro QR Code images corresponding to different versions.
-This can done using two properties of class QrParameters, i.e. qr_encode_type (using values from the QREncodeType enum) and qr_version (with values from the QRVersion enum).
+Aspose.BarCode for Node.js via Java allows generating QR Code or Micro QR Code images corresponding to different versions.
+This can done through two methods of class QrParameters, i.e. setQrEncodeType using values from the QREncodeType global property and setQrVersion with values from the QRVersion global property.
 By default, the AUTO setting is enabled.